Procedural Refinement by LLM-driven Algorithmic Debugging for ARC-AGI-2: Introduction

+Tool-augmented correction partially addresses this problem by exposing verifiable signals such as test results, compiler messages, solver outcomes, or program executions.
+These signals are valuable because they ground revision in external evidence rather than in the model's own conversational judgement.
+However, for abstract rule induction, the object to be refined is the hypothesised rule itself.
+A candidate program may execute exactly as written while encoding the wrong abstraction.
+For example, a reachability hypothesis may define \texttt{reachable} as a two-hop relation rather than as transitive closure.
+A failed query or breakpoint trace can reveal a concrete failed check, but the useful diagnosis is semantic: the induced relation is under-defined and should recurse on \texttt{reachable}.
+This distinction, detailed in Appendix~\ref{app:semantic_example}, motivates a refinement mechanism that inspects formal derivations of candidate rules, rather than relying only on final outcomes or execution states.

+This limitation motivates revisiting a classical symbolic-AI foundation for semantic diagnosis: Shapiro's framework of \emph{Algorithmic Program Debugging} (APD)~\cite{shapiro1982algorithmic}.
+APD formalizes debugging as a structured process of inspecting derivations and identifying which program judgement is inconsistent with the intended semantics, rather than performing an ad hoc sequence of revisions.
+For abstract rule induction, the generated program is an explicit hypothesis of a latent rule, so refinement should re-check the semantic commitments made by that hypothesis.
+Prolog provides a direct operational realization of this idea: SLD resolution decomposes a query into goals and subgoals, allowing a meta-interpreter to reify the reasoning process into compact proof-tree-style derivations that provide explicit semantic evidence for localized refinement.

-In this paper, we formally define the \emph{procedural refinement} problem for LLM-driven code repairing, framing program correction as a structured, multi-step process guided by abductive reasoning~\citep{kakas1992abductive,zhou2019abductive} rather than na\"ive conversational heuristics.
-Based on the principles of APD, we further implement \emph{Abduction-Based Procedural Refinement} (ABPR), a neuro-symbolic approach to procedurally refine buggy programs by coupling an LLM with a meta-interpreter that generates declarative, tree-structured execution traces, which is illustrated with Figure~\ref{fig:debugging_tree}.
+In this paper, we formulate \emph{procedural refinement} as the problem of revising executable hypotheses for abstract rule induction.
+Rather than asking an LLM to conversationally revise a final answer, we treat each candidate program as a declarative hypothesis about the latent rule and refine it through a structured, multi-step process guided by abductive reasoning~\citep{kakas1992abductive,zhou2019abductive}.
+Based on APD, we implement \emph{Abduction-Based Procedural Refinement} (ABPR), a neuro-symbolic approach that couples an LLM with a Prolog meta-interpreter.
+The meta-interpreter reifies goal--subgoal resolution into compact tree-structured semantic derivations, allowing ABPR to localize and revise faulty reasoning steps in the hypothesised rule, as illustrated in Figure~\ref{fig:overview}.

-We evaluate ABPR on the ARC-AGI-2 dataset~\cite{chollet2025arc}, a challenging benchmark for LLMs that demands the integration of visual perception, symbolic abstraction, and algorithmic reasoning from only a handful of training examples.
-Previous studies have shown that current LLMs frequently fail on such tasks, and that erroneous initial hypotheses often persist across subsequent conversational revisions~\cite{bender2021dangers,lake2018generalization}.
-These characteristics make ARC-AGI-2 an especially suitable testbed for studying procedural refinement, as success depends not only on generating plausible programs, but also on systematically revising incorrect ones through structured and semantically grounded debugging.